ra4king/CS3251-FinalProject-RBTP/README.txt

   ABOUT
 ---------

+Requirements:
+- java SE 8 or later
+- a machine that supports UTF-8 encoding (shouldn't be a problem)

 This section will describe the 2 protocols which have been implemented in this project.

  + Reliable Bytestream Transport Protocol (RBTP)